uon-nuget/ExpressiveAnnotations/README.md

     services.AddSingleton<IHttpContextAccessor, HttpContextAccessor>();
 ```

+This is necessary because the cacheing classes from Expressive Annotations - ProcessStorage and RequestStorage - have not yet been rewritten using .NET Core's MemoryCache service.
+It is intended that this should be done at some point, in which case the startup configuration above will no longer be required, although startup.cs will then need to provide the dependency injection and lifetime management for the rewritten cache services.

 ### Brief Examples of usage
 The [brief introductory examples](#what-are-a-brief-examples-of-usage) of how Expressive Annotations can be used, from Jarosław's original documentation, are still valid in UoN.ExpressiveAnnotations.NetCore.
 Models which use Expressive Annotations attributes will need: